Mahmoud-Barbary/delivery-coordination-system/README.md

 A comprehensive delivery management web system designed for both individuals and businesses to seamlessly request, track, and manage deliveries.
 Built as part of an academic software engineering project, the DCS includes full architectural planning, UML modeling, user interface design, and system behavior documentation.

 ---
 ## 📌 Overview

-The Delivery Coordination System is a robust online platform offering end-to-end shipment execution—from account creation to final delivery tracking.
+**Hermes Express** is a robust online platform offering end-to-end shipment execution, from account creation to final delivery tracking.
 The system supports diverse delivery categories, multiple payment options, and integrates user-friendly interfaces for both desktop and mobile users.

 ### 🎯 Core Features